sfarrens/sfarrens.github.io/_posts/2021-02-14-clone-wars.md

 I just finished watching all seven seasons of Star Wars: The Clone Wars on Disney+.
 So, while it is still fresh in my mind, I figured I would break down what the show is and share my thoughts.

-In this post I will share my opinions on Star Wars: The Clone Wars, which are entirely subjective and not intended to lesson anyone's enjoyment of the series.
+In this post I will share my opinions on Star Wars: The Clone Wars, which are entirely subjective and not intended to lesson anyone else's enjoyment of the series.

 ⚠️ Warning, this post may contain some spoilers.